Noncustodial Parent Statements & Waivers

 Emerson College reserves the right to request any additional information needed to make a final decision on a waiver request.
-Decisions on waiver requests are made at the sole discretion of the Office of Student Financial Services.
+Decisions on waiver requests are made at the sole discretion of the Office of Financial Aid.

 Students will be notified of the outcome of waiver decisions in writing.